Magnitude 5.9 shock again rocks quake-stunned Puerto Rico

 “Everyone is out on the street,” she said.

-More landslides and damaged homes were reported, along with severe cracks on a bridge in the southwest coastal town of Guanica.
+More landslides and damaged homes were reported, along with severe cracks on a bridge in the southwest coastal town of Guanica, where Aurea Santiago, a 57-year-old resident, said she saw big boulders falling on a nearby road.

+“We have been through a lot, but what’s important is that we are alive, and people are helping us,” she said.

 The quake, which initially had been calculated at magnitude 6.0, was the strongest shake since Tuesday’s magnitude 6.4 quake — the most potent to hit the island in a century.
 That temblor killed one person, injured nine others and damaged or destroyed hundreds of homes and several schools and businesses in the island’s southwest region.